SBRitter/hbz-deliver-module/hbz-deliver-module/README.md

 * Open browser an go to `http://localhost:8080/deliver/listLoans`
 * Enter the id of the patron you created the loan for
 * Click on return on a loan

+## Testing

+You can run the tests using the following steps:
+* Run the lsp-apis-impl circulation module like desribed above with an embedded MongoDB (`java -jar circulation-fat.jar`)
+* Run the tests of the hbz deliver module: `mvn clean verify`
+* Stop the lsp-apis-impl circulation module (Ctrl+C)

+(Automatic start and stop of the circulation is planned)